 Perhaps you went to see your grandparents.
 Maybe you were assigned there while you were in the military.
 Or it could be you and a few of your friends decided to take a short vacation.

 You’ve decided to marry this person.
 But you’re not sure what immigration path to take, what immigration process to follow.

 You’ve been told about filing a K-1 fiancé visa yet you’re not sure how it works.
 You’ve also been advised to simply get married and file a spousal petition.

 You just want to know the answer to what seems an easy question, “What’s the best immigration path for us so that we can live together in the United States happily ever?”

-A Choice Of Petitions: The I-129F Before Marriage Or The I-130 After Marriage
+A Choice Of Petitions: The Fiancé Visa Application Before Marriage Or The I-130 Marriage Petition After Marriage?

 For many couples, despite love and affection for each other, marriage is conditioned upon immigration success.

 They make it clear at our initial strategy and planning session that if there is no legal path to legal residence for the immigrant fiancé, they will not get married.
 They refuse to live in the social shadows of American society and under a constant threat of deportation and separation.